 In January 2018, the FCC adopted an order largely repealing its network neutrality rules (the "Order").
-Among other things, the preexisting network neutrality rules prevented providers of broadband internet access services-like cable and telephone companies-from blocking, impairing and degrading service offerings from non-affiliated third parties like us.
+Among other things, the pre-existing network neutrality rules prevented providers of broadband internet access services-like cable and telephone companies-from blocking, impairing and degrading service offerings from non-affiliated third parties like us.
 In 2019, the U.S. Court of Appeals for the District of Columbia Circuit largely affirmed the Order, but vacated the portion of the Order that would bar states from imposing any rule or requirement inconsistent with the FCC's order.
-Various companies appealed the federal court of appeals decision in December 2019.
-We cannot predict whether the FCC will reverse the Order, whether the appeal will be successful or whether any states will adopt legislation that results in restoring the pre-existing network neutrality rules.
-If broadband providers were to block, impair or degrade our internet-based services or services offer through our communications platform, or were to charge us or our customers to access and use our internetbased services or services offered through our communications platform, we could lose customers and our business could be materially adversely affected.
+In April 2022, after losing an appeal before the U.S. Circuit Court of Appeals for the 9th Circuit, California's state law establishing net neutrality went into effect.
+Since then, a number of states have adopted legislation that results in restoring the pre-existing network neutrality rules.
+If broadband providers were to block, impair or degrade our internet-based services or services we offer through our communications platform, or were to charge us or our customers to access and use our internet-based services offered through our communications platform, we could lose customers and our business could be materially adversely affected.
 Most major broadband internet access providers have publicly stated they will not block, impair or degrade third party offerings.
-We cannot predict the potential impact of the Order or future legal and regulatory developments that may occur.
+We cannot predict the potential impact of any future efforts to restore Net Neutrality at the federal level.